vasile-caulea/medicine_app/medicine_consults/README.md

-# Medicine Application Service
+# Medicine Consultations

-This project hosts a server that contains the REST APIs for patients, physicians, and appointment requests.
+This project hosts a server that provides the REST APIs for consultations, and investigations requests.
-The server uses the Spring Boot framework and establishes a connection to a relational database (MariaDB).
+The server uses the Spring Boot framework and establishes a connection to a non-relational database (MongoDB).

 ## Running the application

 1. Reload the Maven Project.
 2. Generate the gRPC code by running `mvn compile`.
 After the code generation, mark the following directories as **Sources Root**: